 Junior Creditors

-Until the Senior Discharge Date, except as the Majority Senior Creditors have previously consented, no Junior Creditor shall:
+(i) Until the Senior Discharge Date, except as the Majority Senior Creditors and the Majority Subordinated Lenders have previously consented (but, if the Majority Senior Creditors give their consent and the Majority Subordinated Lenders refuse their consent, the views of the Majority Senior Creditors shall prevail and the consent shall be treated as given) and (ii) after the Senior Discharge Date, except as the Majority Subordinated Lenders have previously consented, no Junior Creditor shall:

-(a) demand or receive payment, prepayment or repayment of, or any distribution in respect of, or on account of, any of the Junior Debt in cash or in kind or apply any money or property in or towards the discharge of any Junior Debt, exceptto the extent permitted by Clause 8 (Permitted payments), and save as contemplated by Clause 11.3 (Filing of claims); or
+(a) demand or receive payment, prepayment or repayment of, or any distribution in respect of, or on account of, any of the Junior Debt in cash or in kind or apply any money or property in or towards the discharge of any Junior Debt, except:

+(i) to the extent permitted by Clause 8 (Permitted payments), and save as contemplated by Clause 11.3 (Filing of claims); and/or

+(ii) for the proceeds of enforcement of the Security Documents received and applied in the order permitted by Clause 14 (Proceeds of Enforcement of Security),

-(b) discharge or seek to discharge all or any part of the Junior Debt by set-off, any right of combination of accounts or otherwise except to the extent permitted by Clause 8 (Permitted payments) or other than in or under any netting of payments in or between any Inter-Group Material Contracts or other than a mandatory cancellation of all or any part of the Total Commitment in accordance with (and as defined in) the Liquidity Facility Agreement, and save as contemplated by Clause 11.3 (Filing of claims); or
+(b) discharge or seek to discharge all or any part of the Junior Debt by set-off, any right of combination of accounts or otherwise except to the extent permitted by Clause 8 (Permitted payments) or permitted under paragraph (a) above or other than in or under any netting of payments in or between any Inter-Group Material Contracts or other than a mandatory cancellation of all or any part of the Total Commitment in accordance with (and as defined in) the Liquidity Facility Agreement, and save as contemplated by Clause 11.3 (Filing of claims); or

 (c) permit to subsist or receive any Security Interest or any financial support, guarantee, indemnity or other assurance against loss, or the making of any deposit (other than funded, unfunded or risk participations in the Junior Debt by banks or financial institutions) for, or in respect of, any of the Junior Debt, other than under the Security Documents or in or under any netting of payments in or between any Inter-Group Material Contracts.

-The Standby Facility Agreement may not be cancelled in whole or in part without the consent of the Senior Agent (acting reasonably).
+The Standby Facility Agreement may not be cancelled in whole or in part without the consent (acting reasonably) of the Senior Agent, Majority Senior Creditors and the Majority Subordinated Lenders (but, if the Majority Senior Creditors give their consent and the Majority Subordinated Lenders refuse their consent, the views of the Majority Senior Creditors shall prevail and the consent shall be treated as given).
 Subject to receipt of that consent, if the Standby Debt has been repaid and the facility under the Standby Facility Agreement has been cancelled in accordance with the terms of the Standby Facility Agreement, the Creditors acknowledge that any guarantee in respect of the Standby Facility Agreement shall be released.

 UNDERTAKINGS OF THE SUBORDINATED LENDERS AND WARRANTIES